-The procedures below outline the process the University follows when it receives a report alleging a violation of the Policy on Institutional Equity by a member of the Northwestern community.
-For the purposes of this Policy, "by a member of the Northwestern community" means current students, current faculty (as defined by the Faculty Handbook), current staff members, and current third-party affiliates who have a formal (including contractual) relationship with the University.
+The procedures below outline the process the University follows when it receives a report alleging a violation of the Policy8 on Institutional Equity by a member of the Northwestern community.
+For the purposes of this Policy, "by a member of the Northwestern community" means current students, current faculty (as defined by the Faculty Handbook), current staff members, current student or employee groups, and current third-party affiliates who have a formal (including contractual) relationship with the University.
 Visitors to campus who are accused of discrimination, harassment or sexual misconduct are not entitled to the process set forth in this policy.
 The Office of Equity ("the Office") is responsible for handling reports alleging discrimination, harassment and sexual misconduct.
 In addition, the Office may consolidate complaints alleging discrimination, harassment, or sexual misconduct under this policy with complaints alleging potential violations of other University policies where the allegations arise out of the same facts or circumstances.
 The University may apply these complaint resolution procedures to such consolidated complaints in place of the community standards administrative hearing process (UHAS) or other University investigation process that otherwise would apply.
-University groups, including student groups, and departments are expected to report concerns regarding alleged or suspected discrimination, harassment, or sexual misconduct to the Office of Equity and not to take action to attempt to investigate or resolve such complaints independently.
-All reports of alleged violations of this policy will be handled in a prompt, fair, and impartial manner in accordance with these complaint resolution procedures, other University policies and processes, and applicable laws and regulations, including
+University groups, including student groups, and departments are expected to report concerns regarding alleged or suspected discrimination, harassment, and pregnancy based discrimination matters are addressed under this policy, while Title IX Sexual